We hope you enjoy the first 11 pages of the four part series BiGS. You can buy hard copies or download the complete story here:

 Erik and I used to make each other laugh, talking in an old-timey English accent.
 He especially delighted in using period phrases that are now lost.

-Erik came up with the idea of doing a parody of the “I’m Funny How” scene from the movie Goodfellas.
-He thought it would be hilarious to have the rough and tough gangster dialogue done by posh English gents.
+Erik came up with the idea of doing a parody of the “I’m Funny How” scene from the movie Goodfellas, where instead of 1960s gangsters from New York, the characters were English gents from 1860s London.
 This was the start of what became the script we collaborated on called Goodfellows.

 Cancer derailed Erik’s plan to produce the script as a short film.
 Erik had a lot to do with me becoming a comic book creator, so I decided to complete our work the best way I knew how.